Distracted-Games/RobloxProjectTemplate/OptionalLibraries/Network/README.md

 -- From server to all clients Network.fireAllClients(Network.RemoteEvents.ExampleRemote1, "Hello Everyone!")

+-- From server to all clients in a table Network.fireSpecificClients(Network.RemoteEvents.ExampleRemote1, { player1, player2 }, "Hello Everyone in the table!")

--- From server to all clients except one Network.fireAllClientsExcept(Network.RemoteEvents.ExampleRemote1, excludedPlayer, "Hello Everyone Else!")
+-- From server to all clients except any provided in the excluded table Network.fireAllClientsExcept(Network.RemoteEvents.ExampleRemote1, { excludedPlayer }, "Hello Everyone Else!")

--- From server to all clients within range of a given position Network.fireAllClientsInRange(Network.RemoteEvents.ExampleRemote1, Vector3.zero, 100, "Hello Everyone within 100 studs of the world origin!")
+-- From server to all clients within range of a given position Network.fireClientsInRange(Network.RemoteEvents.ExampleRemote1, Vector3.zero, 100, "Hello Everyone within 100 studs of the world origin!")

--- From server to all clients within range of an ignored one Network.fireAllClientsInRangeExcept(Network.RemoteEvents.ExampleRemote1, excludedPlayer, 100, "Hello Everyone else within 100 studs of excludedPlayer!")
+-- From server to all clients within range except those provided in the exclusion table Network.fireClientsInRangeExcept(Network.RemoteEvents.ExampleRemote1, Vector3.zero, 100, { excludedPlayers }, "Hello Everyone else within 100 studs of the world origin!")
 ```

 ---